cockroachdb/docs/v22.2/migrate-from-csv.md

 ## Step 1.
 Export data to CSV

-Please refer to the documentation of your database for instructions on exporting data to CSV.
+Refer to the documentation of your database for instructions on exporting data to CSV.

 You will need to export one CSV file per table, with the following requirements: